-Since the 1970s, an all-pervasive form of cultural cuteness entitled kawaisa (可愛さ) has crept up to become a prominent aspect of Japanese popular culture, entertainment, clothing, food, toys, personal appearance, behavior, iconography and mannerisms.
+Since the 1970s, an all-pervasive form of cultural cuteness called kawaisa (可愛さ) has crept up to become a prominent aspect of Japanese (and to a lesser extent general East and Southeast Asian) popular culture, entertainment, clothing, food, toys, personal appearance, behavior, iconography and mannerisms.
 Kawaisa is deeply embedded in contemporary Japanese culture (so much so it even has a nickname, "The Cult of Cute") and is used in a vast array of situations and demographics.
 Even in cases where, in other cultures, it would be considered incongruously juvenile or frivolous (public service warnings, office environments, commercial airlines, government publications — even military advertisements).
 Many companies use cute mascots to present their wares and services to the public from big business to corner markets and national government, ward and town offices.
 Foreign observers can find this cuteness odd because of their own cultural aversions to it and a somewhat outdated perception of the Japanese as stoic and no-nonsense people.
-Tomoyuki Sugiyama, author of "Cool Japan", believes that "cuteness" is rooted in Japan's harmony-loving culture, and Nobuyoshi Kurita, a sociology professor at Musashi University in Tokyo, has stated that "cute" is a "magic term" that encompasses everything that's acceptable and desirable in Japan.

 The word kawaii in Japanese has a broader definition than the English word "cute".
 When applied to pop culture, "cute" will suffice; however kawaii refers primarily to the affection of a parent toward a child coupled with the protectiveness for the innocent and weak.
 Thus a pop cartoon character is considered kawaii because it exemplifies the innocence of a child and evokes general protective, caring instincts in the viewer.
 Other translations of kawaii can include "precious", "lovable", "adorable" or "innocent".